Amazing photo borrowed from Awesomely Luvvie, yet another blogger who had a terrible experience.

 I was going to get into the back story of why I even booked with this ridiculous company, but then I decided it wasn't worth your time to read.
 Short story: It was cheap (so I thought).

 Yes the initial airfare was cheap.
 I don't need all the frills and first class accommodations when I fly, especially when fares are supposed to be so cheap, so I was fine with booking a cheap fare for a very short flight.
+I also don't care that you have to pay for food and drinks, as that's (unfortunately) fairly standard now (though, I also don't know any other airlines that don't at least offer water for free!).

 That's right, folks!
 They canceled my flight.
 WITHOUT ANY REASON GIVEN.
+(And there were absolutely no weather issues!)

 I called the number on said innocuous window, and of course, got someone in India.
 Now, I have nothing against call centers in India, per say.
 But when this person told me that Spirit would put the amount I had paid towards a new flight, but I would still be responsible for any taxes or fees above the cost of my old flight, I about lost it.